 NOTE: How to support multi-party communication, e.g. how to handle the Application Data Channel in multi-party communication, is addressed by the bullet 5 in clause 1 of 3GPP TR 23.700-77 [19] and may be developed by SA2.
 The gaps and solution need to take SA2’s study into consideration and coordination with SA2 is needed.

-Editor's Note 1: This clause provides the all architectural requirements identified.

-Editor's Note 2: Whether more architectural requirements.are needed is FFS and this clause may be updated based on the solutions and conclusion of the present document.
+Editor's Note: Whether more architectural requirements.are needed is FFS and this clause may be updated based on the solutions and conclusion of the present document.

 7.1 General